 Who Was Richard Pryor?

-Richard Pryor was born in 1940 in Peoria, Illinois.
-A class clown in school and a community theater actor in his teens, Pryor became a successful stand-up comedian, television writer and movie actor, starring in films like Stir Crazy and Greased Lightning.
+A class clown in school and a community theater actor in his teens, Richard Pryor became a successful stand-up comedian, television writer and movie actor, starring in films like Stir Crazy and Greased Lightning.

 Born on December 1, 1940, in Peoria, Illinois.
 He got a rough start in life: His mother reportedly worked as a prostitute and his father was a bartender and boxer who served in the military during World War II.
 His parents married when he was 3 years old, but their union did not last.